gabfelix/dotfiles/README.md

 :PlugInstall
 ```

+### MPD playlists
+My MPD + ncmpcpp setup expects the existence of the `~/mus` and `~/mus/playlists` directories.

+### ZSH
+The `zsh` module expects the existence of the **file** `~.cache/zsh/history`.
+If it's not found, an error will be emitted every time you leave a session.
+This isn't visible during normal usage, but it can get annoying if you ever need to call `zsh` manually.

 ## Modules
 Small observations about certain modules:

 - The `lf` module contains a systemd service and timer for automatically clearing the cache in `$HOME/.cache` once a week.
 It is important to note that, should the `.timer` or the `.service` be disabled, their symlinks created by stow will ALSO be removed because systemd removes ALL links to the file.
 - Most modules in this repository are better installed with `--no-folding` because it avoids miscellaneous files, which is why the `stowit.sh` script was added.
 However, some modules like `nvim`, whose structure constantly changes between commits, work better when installed with folding.
+However, in order to enable the use of the `nvim` module with `--no-folding`, there is some *"restow"* code in my neovim config which removes broken symlinks and re-deploys the module whenever a change to the `nvim` module in this  repo is detected.
+This ensures `~/.config/nvim` always has all the new files.
+It is important to note that this setup is *not* bidirectional.
+New files added to `~/.config/nvim` will *not* be automatically copied into the module in this repo, so you should always edit the config here first and let neovim handle the rest.

 ## Packages
 Some programs you'll need in order to make the setup work.